ravibrenner/data_wrangling_1/data_import.md

 Ravi Brenner
 2024-09-17

-This document will show how to import data into R
+This document will show how to import data into R following along with in class work

 ## import FAS litters CSV